NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/25-digital-preservation.md

     * Keeping at least 1 copy off site.

 ## Data selection
-To decide well-founded on data selection we recommend reading the how-to guide ["Five steps to decide what data to keep"](https://www.dcc.ac.uk/guidance/how-guides/five-steps-decide-what-data-keep) by Angus Whyte.
+To decide well-founded on data selection we recommend reading the how-to guide of the Edinburgh Digital Curation Centre {% cite dcc_five_2014 %}.
 The suggested steps are:
 * **Step 1:** Identify purposes that the data could fulfill: consider the purpose or ‘reuse case’ of your data, including reuse outside your research group.
 * **Step 2:** Identify data that **must** be kept: consider legal or policy compliance risks, as well as funder requirements.
 * **Step 3:** Identify data that **should** be kept: as it may have long-term value.